hyprwm/hyprland-wiki/README.md

 For info about how to squash commits, see [this](https://stackoverflow.com/a/5189600).

+## Structure of the wiki

+TBD

+## TODO list

+[ ] write how to structure new parameters and what styling to follow

+[ ] add {filename="hyprland.lua"} to codeblocks

+[ ] put examples in
+{{% details title="title" closed="true" %}}

+code
+lorem ipsum

+{{% /details %}}

+[x] rewrite nix part of the wiki. too much noise. hjem.

+[ ] figure out tags in per-device binds. they link to devices and devices links to per-device binds. no info about them in old wiki /shrug

 ## Local development

 To see your local changes, make sure to have `go` and `hugo` installed.
 Then, run